Caregiver: Responding to dementia

-Caregivers should also be aware of the risk of elder abuse.
-Elder abuse can include physical, emotional and financial abuse, as well as neglect.
-Signs of elder abuse can include depression, unusual changes in behavior or appearance, bed sores, and unexplained bruises.
-It is important to talk with a doctor if there are any concerns that someone may be suffering from elder abuse.

 Trainings about dementia are also available for family members and caregivers.
 These trainings provide information about the condition, how it affects different people differently, and techniques for providing care to a person with dementia.
 Caregivers can also join support groups in order to share their experiences and further develop the skills needed to provide the best possible care.
 Moreover, there are groups of trained caregivers who can come to visit and provide care in the home, giving family members a break from providing full-time care.

 When responding to various issues that arise in caring for someone with dementia, it is important to remember that the person is a unique individual.
 Each case needs to be assessed on an individual basis and appropriate interventions devised accordingly.
 With patience and understanding, caregivers can make a real difference in their loved one's quality of life.

 There are many support groups and resources available for family members and caregivers of people with dementia.
 Such groups can provide emotional support as well as practical advice on how to best care for someone with the condition.
 Caregivers need to remember that they too need support in dealing with their feelings about the situation and that it is okay to ask for help from others.

 Behavior changes

 Caregivers can help people understand and respond to changes in their behavior.

 Caregivers are recommended to help people find alternatives to using sleep medication when possible.
-Sleeping medications do not provide a lot of benefit to most people and have side effects including causing memory problems and confusion, increasing risk of blood clots, and bringing weight gain.
+Sleeping medications do not provide a lot of benefit to most people and have side effects including causing memory problems and confusion, increasing risk of blood clots, and causing weight gain.
 Caregivers can help people improve their sleep hygiene in other ways, such as getting regular exercise, keeping to a sleep schedule, and arranging for a quiet place to sleep.

 Caregivers are recommended to help people find alternatives to using appetite stimulants or food supplements high in food energy.
 These treatments are not proven to provide benefit over alternatives but they do increase the risk of various health problems.
 One alternative to using appetite stimulants is to provide social support, as many people are more comfortable eating when sharing a meal with others.
 People who have trouble eating may appreciate assisted feeding from their caregiver.
-Depending on the situation, a caregiver, patient, and physician may decide to forgo any dietary restrictions such as a low sodium diet and feed the person what they enjoy eating despite the health consequences if that seems preferable to avoiding appetite stimulants.
+Depending on the situation, a caregiver, patient, and physician may decide to forgo any dietary restrictions such as a low sodium diet and feed the person what they enjoy eating despite the health consequences if that seems preferable and more beneficial over using appetite stimulants.

+Elder abuse

+Elder abuse can include physical, emotional and financial abuse, domestic violence as well as neglect.
+Signs of elder abuse can include depression, unusual changes in behavior or appearance, bed sores, and unexplained bruises.
+It is important to talk with a doctor if there are any concerns that someone may be suffering from elder abuse.